 The ILE C/C++ compiler generates operational descriptors for arguments that are passed to a function specified in a #pragma descriptor directive.
 The generated descriptor contains the descriptor type, data type, and length for each argument that is identified as requiring an operational descriptor.
 The information in an operational descriptor can be retrieved by the called function using the ILE APIs CEEGSI and CEEDOD.
-For more information about CL commands, see the CL and APIs section in the Programming category at the i5/OS Information Center Web site:
+For more information about CL commands, see the CL and APIs section in the Programming category at the IBM i Information Center web site: